-Reaching a satisfactory treatment outcome in moderate to severe OCD can be difficult to achieve.
+Reaching a satisfactory treatment outcome in moderate to severe OCD can be difficult.
 It is universally acknowledged that current OCD drug and cognitive-behavioural therapies are suboptimal and many have troublesome side effects.
-As such, patients often consider less traditional treatment options including complementary and alternative medicine (CAM) therapies.
+Patients often consider less traditional treatment options including complementary and alternative medicine (CAM) therapies.
 Over the past few decades, CAM treatments have been evaluated using more familiar Western research standards in order to better assess comparative effectiveness.
 Interventions that have been proposed as possible OCD treatment options, almost exclusively in conjunction with usual therapy, include naturally occurring nutrient supplements, plant-based substances, and acupuncture and related treatments.

 Understanding that the majority of CAM treatments for OCD still have insufficient proof of effectiveness by Western standards, their generally high safety profiles and lower costs generate continued interest.
 Below, we will review CAM therapies that are more likely to be encountered in real world OCD management.

-Some neutraceuticals have undergone evaluation for OCD, although the side effect and outcomes data in most cases is rather thin.
+Some nutraceuticals have undergone evaluation for OCD, although the side effect and outcomes data in most cases is rather thin.
 Insights can also be based on studies that have investigated nutrient supplements for anxiety and depressive disorders.
-Despite the limited proof of direct benefit in OCD management, some supplements may have additional value in selected patients with anxiety and/or depression as co-existent disorders or as part of the OCD per se.
+Despite the limited proof of direct benefit in OCD management, some supplements may have additional value in selected patients with anxiety and/or depression as co-existent disorders or as part of the OCD.

 Inositol is a naturally occurring, vitamin-like compound that is sometimes incorrectly referred to as vitamin B8.
-Normal diets account for some of our inositol stores and the remainder is synthesized in the body (which, by the way, is why it is technically not a vitamin).
+Normal diets account for some of our inositol stores and the remainder is synthesised in the body.
 Inositol participates in essential cellular, hormonal and regulatory processes that include nerve signal transmission in the brain.
-It appears to have some effectiveness in the treatment of diabetic nerve pain, panic disorder, anxiety, and depression (85, 86).
-Although its exact mechanism of action in the brain needs further study, large supplemental inositol doses appear to increase serotonin levels (87).
+It appears to have some effectiveness in the treatment of diabetic nerve pain, panic disorder, anxiety, and depression.
+Although its exact mechanism of action in the brain needs further study, large supplemental inositol doses appear to increase serotonin level.

-Interest in n-AC as a possible treatment for OCD is based on actions that result in reduced glutamate activity (91).
+Interest in n-AC as a possible treatment for OCD is based on actions that result in reduced glutamate activity.
 Indirect support for the use of n-AC for OCD comes from evidence of effectiveness for patients with repetitive hair pulling (trichotillomania), which is an OCD-like condition.
-A recent review of n-AC in controlled OCD clinical studies found encouraging but insufficient evidence of effectiveness (92).
-In one of these studies, the initial improvement of OCD symptoms after 12 weeks of treatment was no longer seen after 16 weeks (91).
-Another 12-week placebo controlled study of add-on n-AC treatment for severe, SSRI-resistant OCD patients found promising results.
-At the end of the study, the average Y-BOCS score for those taking n-AC decreased nearly 40% compared to a 21% improvement in the placebo group.
-The investigators note that the improvements in the n-AC group did not appear until 12 weeks of treatment (93).
+A recent review of n-AC in controlled OCD clinical studies found encouraging but insufficient evidence of effectiveness.
 No serious side effects are reported and the N-AC was generally well tolerated.
 The total doses used in these studies were in the 2,400 to 3,000 mg per day range.
 At this point, n-AC appears to be a promising add-on treatment for SSRI-resistant patients although more data, including patient selection and long term follow up, is needed to confirm these initial impressions.
 This data may soon be available from several clinical trials currently underway.

 A number of foods are relatively rich in O-3FA, especially flax seed oil and fish.
 There are other natural sources rich in O-3FA, as well.
 It is important to be aware that the amount of O-3FA can vary considerably in similar foods, in large part the result of how foods are prepared.
 For example, fresh salmon contains an amount of fish oil that is about 13 fold that of smoked salmon, and nearly 30 times that from canned salmon.

-Plant-based medicines have been tested in anxiety disorders (101), but only a few have undergone a clinical trial for OCD.
+Plant-based medicines have been tested in anxiety disorders, but only a few have undergone a clinical trial for OCD.
 These are St. John’s wort, milk thistle, borage, and valerian root.
 While there are several other plant-derived treatments used for OCD, information is far too scant to judge any effectiveness.
 These include Kava and Wisthania somnifera root extract.
 However, a number of plant-based remedies have been convincingly found to have a degree of effectiveness in primary depressive and anxiety disorders.
-These will not be discussed in this report except to emphasize that the mood disturbances often occurring in OCD patients may also merit additional therapy.

 From a general safety standpoint, the majority of herbal remedies are exempt from regulatory oversight, and therefore at risk for poor manufacturing processes, including the presence of potentially harmful contaminants.

-This plant, a member of the same family as sunflowers and daisies, has been used over several millennia for a wide range of medicinal applications (105).
-Records from the 1st century AD attribute “healing properties” to milk thistle, and more than four centuries ago it was purported to be an effective treatment for melancholia and as a liver remedy.
-Its contemporary uses range from heartburn and hangovers to a protectant for liver cell injuries and as a potentially life-saving measure for poisonous mushroom ingestion.
-The authors of a recent study remarked that folklore in their particular region (Iran) has long considered milk thistle to be a remedy for obsessions and compulsions (105, 106).
+This plant, a member of the same family as sunflowers and daisies, has been used over several millennia for a wide range of medicinal applications.
+The authors of a recent study remarked that folklore in their particular region (Iran) has long considered milk thistle to be a remedy for obsessions and compulsions.

 Its mechanisms of action are, as yet, unclear, and only one direct study of its use in OCD could be identified.
 A preparation from dried borage flowers was tested in a controlled, six week study (108).
 Both Y-BOCS scores, and Hamilton Anxiety Rating Scales (HAM-A), were tested repeatedly during the treatment period.